What Is a BMI Report Card?

 BMI, or body mass index, is a calculation that uses height and weight to estimate how much body fat a person has.
-Childhood obesity is on the rise and in response many schools are adding BMI to the annual health screening of their students.
+Childhood obesity is a serious problem, so many schools have added BMI to the annual health screening of their students.

-Though some parents are uncomfortable with the idea of a BMI report card, a child who is overweight is at increased risk of developing health problems, such as high blood pressure and diabetes.
-Parents are encouraged to share this information with their child's doctor, who can help interpret the results and make recommendations.
+Some parents are uncomfortable with the idea of a BMI report card.
+But an overweight child has a greater chance of developing health problems, such as high blood pressure and diabetes.
+Parents should share the BMI information with their child's doctor, who can help interpret the results and offer advice.

 Here are some tips to help kids maintain a healthy weight:

 - Encourage kids to be active every day.
 Experts recommend that kids get 60 minutes or more of physical activity daily.

 - Offer fruits and vegetables at meals and snacks and encourage your child to eat five or more servings a day.